 Heb 11:5 By faith Enoch was translated that he should not see death; and was not found, because God had translated him: for before his translation he had this testimony, that he pleased God.

 The simple question is did Enoch please God or not?
-If he did (and obviously he did because the Bible simply states it as fact), does that disprove the doctrine of Total Depravity.
+If he did (and obviously he did because the Bible simply states it as fact), does that disprove the doctrine of Total Depravity?
 Somebody in Scripture pleased God by their life.
 If that is the case, cannot we, by following the same path, please God with our life?
 Here we go!
 Yes!
-The focus of Scripture is not on the absolute sinfulness of man, but on the correct path of life that man needs to follow to please God.
-Pleasing God by following righteousness is not what saves you, the blood of Jesus is what saves you, but the desire to obey God is involved in your salvation as an essential part, and this active participation in following God is what is at issue in Total Depravity.
+The focus of Scripture is not on the absolute sinfulness of man, but on the correct path of life, that man needs to follow to please God.
+Pleasing God by the following righteousness is not what saves you, the blood of Jesus is what saves you, but the desire to obey God is involved in your salvation as an essential part, and this active participation in following God is what is at issue in Total Depravity.

 You have no idea what really is salvation if you do not sacrifice and expend yourself towards that “pleasing God.”